WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 The WEHI Research Computing Platform regularly provides unpaid student internship opportunities through the University of Melbourne Data Science and Software Engineering programs.
 These internships are 100% remote.
 Out of the 9 anonymous reviews that have been given by students as at 3rd of March 2024, our internships have been rated a 4.6 out of 5.

+## Summer 2024/2025 now available
+- Engineering and IT: start and end dates are from 25 November to 21 February for around 24 hours per week.
+- Faculty of Science: start and end dates are from 25 November to 21 February for around 8 hours per week.
+- Final Presentations are due week of the 17th of February for all students.
+Practice presentations will be done the week of the 10th February.
+- Please read through this page to see the list of projects and how to apply.

 ## Types of projects

 Many of the projects work in the Data Analysis and [Research Software Engineering](https://rse-aunz.github.io/) space using High Performance Compute (HPC).
 We work across diverse projects such as imaging, cryo-EM, genomics, transcriptomics, clinical informatics, and capacity planning.